Siargao Island Institute of Technology

-The Siargao Island Institute of Technology is located on the north side of the Dapa township.
+The Siargao Island Institute of Technology is located on the north side of the Dapa, Surigao del Norte, Philippines.
 Most of its buildings are in the northwest corner of Dapa, but some are spread across the north side of the town.

 History

 It was in the summer of 1995 when the idea of putting up a school for the welfare of poor but deserving students in Siargao and Bucas Grande Islands, Surigao del Norte came about.
 It was a brainchild of then Department of Education, Culture and Sports (DECS) – Caraga Regional Director Dr. Sol Matugas.
 The school, which came to be known as the Siargao Island Institute of Technology (SIIT) was born with the help of the director's son Francisco Jose Matugas, plus the financial support of the Siargao Foundation set up by her husband, former Surigao del Norte Governor Francisco Matugas.

 Harnessing her expertise in documentation, in compliance with permit application requirements, and in the installation of all necessary equipment and facilities prescribed by the Commission on Higher Education (CHED), Dr. Matugas easily obtained permits to offer Bachelor in Elementary Education (BEEd), Bachelor in Secondary Education (BSEd) and Associate in Computer Science courses by June 1996.

 Classes during its first year of operation were held in three classrooms at Gerona Building along Sto.
 Nino Street in Dapa, Surigao del Norte.
 The late Dr. Genevieve Guda was designated as the School Director.
 With her were three full-time teachers Raul de Castro, Jr., Jonathan Etcuban and Rey Baquirquir from Cebu City.
 Part-time teachers from the island were also hired to complement the teaching staff.

 In just a matter of eight years since it opened with only 148 students, SIIT’s enrolment quadrupled to over 500 students by 2003.
 The phenomenal growth in enrolment was brought about by the expansion of course offerings.
 This then required the opening of additional classrooms in two more buildings along Sto.
 Nino Street.

 On March 20, 1998, the first Commencement Exercises were held for the 15 graduates of its two-year Associate in Computer Science course.
 Technical Education and Skills Development Authority (TESDA) Regional Director Enrique Einar was the commencement speaker.